 "It's definitely a more difficult process than with just the South Korean players ...
 I think on the ice you can connect just through the fun of playing the game."

 A senior American member of the International Olympic Committee, Angela Ruggiero, a four-times ice hockey world champion and Olympic gold medallist, has suggested the unified team be nominated for the Nobel Peace Prize.

-Murray, the coach, is pleased her team has made such a big impression at the Games, but says they are focused on winning the next game rather than any prestigious award.
+Murray, the coach, is pleased her team has made such a big impression at the Games, but says they are focussed on winning the next game rather than any prestigious award.